Highly rated Split System Air Conditioner installers in Geelong, Ballarat & Melbourne's West

 - Floor consoles

-The size of the area that you want to heat or cool, along with other factors such as orientation, insulation, the amount of sunlight entering the room and ceiling height will determine what size system you need.
+The size of the area that you want to heat or cool, along with other factors such as orientation, insulation, the amount of sunlight entering the room and ceiling height will determine what size system you need

 If you get a unit which too big, it can heat or cool your room quickly then turn off.
 Then turn back on when the room temperature rises or falls again.
 This on/off cycling draws extra power than a properly size air conditioner would.

 If you get a unit which is too small, it will constantly be trying to reach desired temperature which can cause the outdoor compressor to constantly run at a high level, which will utilize more power.
+It may also not effectively heat or cool your room.

-Our Split System Air Conditioner Room Size Chart (below) can help you calculate which Split System may be right for your home, but our technicians will always verify your house’s details with you to ensure you are getting the correct sized unit.
+Our Split System Air Conditioner Room Size Chart can help you calculate which Split System may be right for your home, but our technicians will always verify your house’s details with you to ensure you are getting the correct sized unit.

 WIFI connectivity allows you to control your Split System with your mobile phone.